-GSA also serves a liaison between transition teams and the federal government, helping, for example, to ensure that a president-elect’s “beach-head” team is cleared to enter each agency and be on the job immediately after inauguration of the new president.
+GSA also serves a liaison between transition teams and the federal government, helping, for example, to ensure that a president-elect’s initial round of appointees are cleared to enter each agency and be on the job immediately after inauguration of the new president.
 The law requires the GSA Administrator to designate a senior career official to serve as the Federal Transition Coordinator, who coordinates transition planning across agencies.
-GSA is also required to compile a report on modern transitions and develop a transition directory with comprehensive information on the officers, organization, and responsibilities of each federal agency.
+GSA is also required to compile a report on modern transitions and create a transition directory with comprehensive information on the officers, organization, and responsibilities of each federal agency.
 GSA also provides support to help outgoing presidents as they depart the White House.

 The Act directs the Federal Bureau of Investigation and other agencies responsible for conducting background investigations to conduct those investigations expeditiously, with the goal of providing appropriate security clearances before inauguration for the individuals that the President-elect has identified for high level national security positions, including secretaries and undersecretaries of cabinet-level agencies.
 The law also requires that the president-elect be given a classified summary as soon as possible after the election on threats to national security, covert military operations, and pending decisions on possible uses of military force.
 The White House Transition Coordinating Council is tasked with conducting interagency emergency preparedness and response exercises.

 Presidential transitions are funded through a combination of federally appropriated funds and private funds.
-Congress provided $9.62 million for transition activities in the Consolidated Appropriations Act, 2020, and the President has requested $9.9 million for activities in fiscal year 2021.
+For the 2020-2021 transition cycle, Congress provided $9.62 million for transition activities in fiscal year 2020 and $9.9 million in fiscal year 2021.

 To accept private funding, an eligible candidate must establish an entity that is legally separate from the campaign and that qualifies under section 501(c)(4) of the Internal Revenue Code.
 An eligible candidate may transfer into this entity contributions received for his or her general election campaign and may also solicit and accept donations directly into it.
 Contributions per person or organization may not exceed $5,000.
 As noted above, contributions must be disclosed to GSA.